'I've been robbed by the state:' Zimbabwe, in chaos, mourns

 The 22-year-old was shot in the head, one of at least a dozen people killed since Monday in a violent crackdown by security forces on protests against a dramatic increase in fuel prices.

-Dozens of Zimbabweans have been shot.
+Dozens of Zimbabweans have been shot .
 Others say they have been hunted down in their homes at night, with soldiers and masked people in plainclothes dragging them away, severely beating them and leaving them for dead.

 Some are activists and labor leaders.
 Others, like Choto, have been in the wrong place at the wrong time.
 A captain at a small soccer club in Chitungwiza, a town southeast of the capital, Harare, he had been planning to travel to neighboring South Africa next week to look for better-paying teams.